Jalen Hurts: 2022 season: NFL MVP runner-up and first Super Bowl appearance

-Hurts completed 22 of his 35 pass attempts for 340 yards and three touchdowns over the Washington Commanders in a 24–8 victory to improve to 3–0 on the season.
+In a Week 1 38–35 win against the Detroit Lions, Hurts put up 243 passing yards and 90 rushing yards with a rushing score.
+During Monday Night Football against the Vikings in Week 2, Hurts threw for 333 yards, a touchdown, and an interception and rushed for 57 yards and two touchdowns during the 24–7 victory.
+The following week, Hurts completed 22 of his 35 pass attempts for 340 yards and three touchdowns over the Washington Commanders in a 24–8 victory to improve to 3–0 on the season.
 For his performance, Hurts was named NFC Offensive Player of Month for September, becoming the first Eagles player to win the award since 2017.

 During Week 5 against the Arizona Cardinals, Hurts and the Eagles would use the Tush Push to successfully make five out of six first-down conversions, resulting in the play becoming the team's primary focus during short-yardage situations.
 After a 29–17 victory over the Houston Texans, Hurts became the first Eagles quarterback to lead the team to an 8–0 record.

 In Week 12, Hurts rushed for 157 yards and threw for 153 yards and two touchdowns in a 40–33 win over the Packers, earning NFC Offensive Player of the Week.
 He became the first player with 150+ rushing yards, 150+ passing yards and multiple passing touchdowns in a single game.
 In Week 13, Hurts threw 380 pass yards and four total touchdowns (three passing, one rushing) against the Tennessee Titans, becoming the first Eagles player with at least 350 pass yards, three passing touchdowns, and a rushing touchdown in the same game.